Chapter 5: Otigen Toolchain

 Author owns the build; otigen verifies

-otigen does not compile WASM.
-The author runs their language's native build command (cargo build --target wasm32-unknown-unknown --release, asc assembly/index.ts -O, tinygo build -target wasm-unknown, clang --target=wasm32 -O3) themselves.
+By default otigen does not compile WASM.
+The author runs their language's native build command (cargo build --target wasm32-unknown-unknown --release, npm run build, tinygo build -target=wasi -o build/contract.wasm ., make) themselves.
 They get the full diagnostics, the full IDE integration, the full test workflow their language ecosystem provides.

 otigen build then verifies the result: confirms the .wasm file exists at the path declared in otigen.toml, validates the WASM module structure, cross-checks that the module imports only allowed host functions and exports every function declared in [functions], and generates the deploy bundle.
 If anything is missing or wrong, otigen says so; if everything checks out, it prints "ready to deploy."